dogecoinfoundation/foundation.dogecoin.com/content/trailmap/libdogecoin.md

 the community's ability to innovate.

 * Want to create a new Dogecoin Wallet in Python?
 Ruby?
 Node.js?
 Do it!
-* Want to create a slimmed down Dogecoin node for a specific purpose (like [GigaWallet](/trailmap/gigawallet))? sure!
+* Want to create a slimmed down Dogecoin node for a specific purpose (like [GigaWallet](/trailmap/gigawallet))?
+Sure!
 * Want to create a shell utility for managing HD Dogecoin keypairs in Golang?
 Go nuts!

 We're aiming to make the Dogecoin Ecosystem healthier as we: